Charlie Fonville

 Charles Edward Fonville (April 27, 1927 - July 13, 1994) was an American track and field athlete who set a world record in the shot put.
 In 1945, he had been named the Michigan High School Track & Field Athlete of the Year.
 He won the National Collegiate Athletic Association (NCAA) shot put championship in 1947 and 1948.
-Competing for the University of Michigan at the Kansas Relays in April 1948, Fonville broke a 14-year-old world record, throwing the shot a foot further than the record.
+Competing for the University of Michigan at the Kansas Relays in April 1948, Fonville broke a 14 year old world record, throwing the shot a foot further than the record.

-Fonville was considered the favorite for the 1948 Olympic gold medal but a back injury prevented him from qualifying for the Games.
+Fonville was considered the favorite for the gold medal at the 1948 Summer Olympics, but a back injury prevented him from qualifying for the Games.
 After undergoing back surgery in November 1948, Fonville sat out the 1949 season, but came back in 1950 to win his third Big Ten Conference shot put championship.
 Fonville later became a lawyer and practiced law in Detroit, Michigan for 40 years.
 He was inducted into the University of Michigan Athletic Hall of Honor in 1979, as part of the second class of inductees.

 Early years

-Born in Birmingham, Alabama, he moved with his family to Decatur, Illinois at age 11.
+Born in Birmingham, Alabama, he moved with his family to Decatur, Illinois, at age 11.
 Prior to his senior year in high school, his family moved to Detroit.
 In 1945, following Fonville's lone track season at Detroit's Miller High School, he was named Michigan High School Track & Field Athlete of the Year for his first-place performance at the Detroit City League Meet.
 Fonville's winning effort in the shot put was five feet better than that of the state champion.
-Later that summer, Charlie Fonville and Jessie Nimmons competed in the Detroit YMCA Track Championship as a two-man team for the St. Antoine YMCA; Fonville won the 100 m, 200 m, high jump, and shot put.
+Later that summer, Charlie Fonville and Jessie Nimmons competed in the Detroit YMCA Track Championship as a two man team for the St. Antoine YMCA; Fonville won the 100 m, 200 m, high jump, and shot put.
 Fonville and Nimmons won the 440 yard relay, with each of them running 220 yard legs.
 They were later disqualified for not having four runners.
 They finished in second place at the meet, their disqualification in the relay preventing them from winning.

 In 1945, Fonville enrolled at the University of Michigan without a scholarship and paid his way through college with summer jobs and working in a sorority dining room.